omkar-334/internal/README.md

 5. Add LAB name and TOPICS to `.env`.
    This will give the LLM more context.
 This is optional.
+   KEEP EMPTY IF you don't want.
+IT WILL INFLUENCE RESPONSES.
    Do NOT add any quotation marks.
    example -
    ```